tlswg/tls13-spec/draft-ietf-tls-tls13.md

 first.

-Any ticket MUST only be resumed with a cipher suite that has the same KDF hash as that used to establish the original connection.
+Any ticket MUST only be resumed with a cipher suite that has the same KDF hash as that used to establish the original connection, and if the client provides the same SNI value as described in Section 3 of {{RFC6066}}.

 Note: Although the resumption_psk depends on the client's second flight, servers which do not request client authentication MAY compute